-1 2 E. Eligibility for Appointed Representation 3 1.
-All persons found indigent shall be financially eligible for appointed representation: 5 a. a person shall be deemed "indigent" who is unable, without 7 "substantial hardship" to himself or his dependents, to obtain competent, qualified legal counsel on his or her own; b. "substantial hardship" is presumptively determined to include all 8 defendants who receive public assistance, such as Food 9 Stamps, Temporary Assistance for Needy Families, Medicaid, Disability Insurance, reside in public housing, or earn less than 10 200 percent of the Federal Poverty Guideline; c. a person is presumed to have a "substantial hardship" if he or 11 she is currently serving a sentence in a correctional institution or housed in a mental health facility or is a minor; 12 d. persons not falling below the presumptive threshold for indigency will be subject to a more rigorous screening 14 process to determine if their particular circumstances, including seriousness of charges being faced, monthly expenses, and 15 local private counsel rates, would result in a "substantial hardship" were they required to retain private counsel.
-16 2.
-Screening for Eligibility: 17 18 a.
-The Pretrial Services Division of the Second Judicial District Court shall conduct the screening for financial eligibility of all 19 persons who: 20 1. due to the nature of their charges in the Second Judicial District Court or a Washoe County Justice Court, if 21 indigent, are mandated to have counsel appointed at public expense; 23 2. due to their indigency are requesting investigative fees, expert fees, or other services, be paid at public expense 24 for a case pending in the Second Judicial District Court or a Washoe County Justice Court; or 25 when a District Court Judge or Washoe County Justice of the Peace requests a screening by Pretrial Services to 26 determine whether a person is indigent.
-27 28 Pretrial Services shall provide notification to the Court having jurisdiction over a person's case of the results of Pretrial Services screening with regard to financial eligibility for IDC 03/2 4 76/124
+E. Eligibility for Appointed Representation

+- 1. All persons found indigent shall be financially eligible for appointed representation: - a. a person shall be deemed "indigent" who is unable, without "substantial hardship" to himself or his dependents, to obtain competent, qualified legal counsel on his or her own; - b. "substantial hardship" is presumptively determined to include all defendants who receive public assistance, such as Food Stamps, Temporary Assistance for Needy Families, Medicaid, Disability Insurance, reside in public housing, or earn less than 200 percent of the Federal Poverty Guideline; - c. a person is presumed to have a "substantial hardship" if he or she is currently serving a sentence in a correctional institution or housed in a mental health facility or is a minor; - d. persons not falling below the presumptive threshold for indigency will be subject to a more rigorous screening process to determine if their particular circumstances, including seriousness of charges being faced, monthly expenses, and local private counsel rates, would result in a "substantial hardship" were they required to retain private counsel.

+2. Screening for Eligibility:

+- a.
+The Pretrial Services Division of the Second Judicial District Court shall conduct the screening for financial eligibility of all persons who: - due to the nature of their charges in the Second Judicial District Court or a Washoe County Justice Court, if indigent, are mandated to have counsel appointed at public expense; - due to their indigency are requesting investigative fees, expert fees, or other services, be paid at public expense for a case pending in the Second Judicial District Court or a Washoe County Justice Court; or - when a District Court Judge or Washoe County Justice of the Peace requests a screening by Pretrial Services to determine whether a person is indigent. - Pretrial Services shall provide notification to the Court having jurisdiction over a person's case of the results of Pretrial Services screening with regard to financial eligibility for

-1 representation at public expense.
-2 3 4 c.
-Appointed counsel may assist in providing information during the screening but shall not be asked to make a recommendation with regard to eligibility.
-5 3.
-Partial Eligibility: 6 7 8 9 a.
-If a court determines that a person is able to afford counsel or has actually retained counsel but cannot be effectively represented due to inability to pay for necessary services such as investigators, experts or other services, the court shall order that these services be provided at public expense; 10 11 b.
-The extent and cost of these services shall be approved by the Appointed Counsel Administrator; 12 c.
-The determination of the extent and approval of the amounts made by the Appointed Counsel Administrator may be appealed to the Washoe County Manager or their designee; 14 15 d.
+3. Partial Eligibility:

+- a.
+If a court determines that a person is able to afford counsel or has actually retained counsel but cannot be effectively represented due to inability to pay for necessary services such as investigators, experts or other services, the court shall order that these services be provided at public expense; - b.
+The extent and cost of these services shall be approved by the Appointed Counsel Administrator; - c.
+The determination of the extent and approval of the amounts made by the Appointed Counsel Administrator may be appealed to the Washoe County Manager or their designee; - d.
 Appeals from the determination of the County Manager or their designee, as to the extent and amount allowable for these fees, may be made to the Chief Judge of the Second Judicial District Court.

-16 17 4.
-Disclosure of Change in Eligibility: 18 19 a.
-Counsel shall advise the Chief Judge of the Second Judicial District for matters pending in the District Court or the 20 Administrative Judge for matters pending in a Washoe County Justice Court of the change in their clients' eligibility for public 21 payment for representation; 22 1. if, at any time after appointment, counsel obtains 23 information that a client is financially able to make payment, in whole or in part, for legal or other services in 24 connection with his or her representation; andthe source of the attorney's information is not protected 25 as privileged communication.
-26 27 5.
-Reimbursement: 28 a.
-Adult Matters: 1DC 03/2 5 77/124
+4. Disclosure of Change in Eligibility:

+- a.
+Counsel shall advise the Chief Judge of the Second Judicial District for matters pending in the District Court or the Administrative Judge for matters pending in a Washoe County Justice Court of the change in their clients' eligibility for public payment for representation; - if, at any time after appointment, counsel obtains information that a client is financially able to make payment, in whole or in part, for legal or other services in connection with his or her representation; and - 2. the source of the attorney's information is not protected as privileged communication.

+5. Reimbursement:

+a.
+Adult Matters: